Vecihi Hürkuş: Later ventures and death

 In 1942, Hürkuş wrote his first book, Havalarda, about his experience in aviation from 1915 to 1925.
 In 1947, he founded an aviation club named Kanatlılar Birliği, and started publishing a monthly aviation magazine, Kanatlılar, the next year, which continued for 12 issues.
 In 1951, he and five friends founded a company to do agricultural spraying from the air, but left it later due to a disagreement.
 A year later he bought a Proctor V from the United Kingdom, which he used to make flights to advertise several brands.

 On 29 November 1954, Hürkuş founded his own airline named Hürkuş Hava Yolları, for which he bought former aircraft of Turkish Airlines.
 He aimed to fly to destinations not served by others, but the airline was banned from flying after sabotages and aircraft problems.
 One of the planes was hijacked and taken to Bulgaria in 1955.
 Towards the end of his life, Hürkuş was in debt due to the insurance costs of the planes that were unable to fly; even his payments from the government for his national service were confiscated.

 While in Ankara, Hürkuş suffered an intracranial hemorrhage, which put him in a coma.
 He died on 16 July 1969 at the Gülhane Military Medical Academy.
 He is buried at the Cebeci Asri Cemetery.
 In his 52-year flying career, Hürkuş flew 102 types of aircraft, and stayed airborne for over 30,000 hours.

 Legacy

-Hürkuş received three commendations from the Grand National Assembly of Turkey for his service in the War of Independence and is the only person to receive this many such commendations.
+Hürkuş received three commendations from the Grand National Assembly of Turkey for his service in the Turkish War of Independence and is the only person to receive this many such commendations.
 He is also a recipient of the Medal of Independence for his work as a pilot during the War of Independence.

 According to Abdullah Aydoğan of the Kırşehir Ahi Evran University, Turkish aviation "gained valuable experience" thanks to Hürkuş's initiatives despite the "limited resources at his disposal".
 The turboprop trainer aircraft Hürkuş and the supersonic light combat aircraft Hürjet, both developed by Turkish Aerospace Industries (TAI), were named after him.
 The 2018 drama film Hürkuş: Göklerdeki Kahraman by Kudret Sabancı is based on his life.
-In 2022, the Turkish Radio and Television Corporation (TRT) started filming Savunma Sanayiinin Yalnız Dehaları, a documentary which focuses on the lives of five important Turkish people in national defense, including Hürkuş.
+In 2022, the Turkish Radio and Television Corporation (TRT) started filming Savunma Sanayiinin Yalnız Dehaları, (English:The Lonely Geniuses of the Defense Industry) a documentary which focuses on the lives of five important Turkish people in national defense, including Hürkuş.